StevenAlexanderJohnson/Grove/README.md

 > It is important to note in order to use the CLI tool you have to be within a project initialized by Grove, or one that uses a similar file structure.
 Because Grove CLI looks for the mod file so it knows what the module is called and can then generate import paths.
+It also requires the file structure to be set up before running the command.
+The `grove create` commands will not create the expected folders.

 Once in the root folder of the initialized project you can run: